DTsuna/CHIPS/README.md

 # Complete History of Interaction-Powered Supernovae (CHIPS)

-CHIPS is a tool for obtaining the whole history of the progenitors of interaction-powered transients.
-Coupling the MESA stellar evolution code and several codes implemented by the authors, the user can obtain the circumstellar matter profile and light curves of the interaction-powered supernovae, for a selected mass and metallicity of the progenitor star.
+CHIPS is a tool for simulating the circumstellar matter and light curves of interaction-powered transients.
+Coupling the MESA stellar evolution code and codes implemented by the authors, the user can obtain the circumstellar matter profile and light curves of the interaction-powered supernovae.

 ## What can CHIPS do?